Graduate Admissions FAQ

 - Your email address;

-- Program/degree stream being applied for (must choose one): Psychological Science (MA or PhD) or Clinical Psychology (MA or PhD);
+- Program/degree stream being applied for (must choose one): Psychological Science (MA or PhD) OR Clinical Psychology (MA or PhD);

-- Confirmation of intake year you are applying for (September 2025);
+- Confirmation of intake year you are applying for (September 2026);

-- International applicants whose citizenship and correspondence address is located in one of the world’s least developed countries, as declared by the United Nations as listed here do not need a Coupon Code to apply.
+- International applicants whose citizenship and correspondence address is located in one of the world’s least developed countries, as declared by the United Nations as listed heredo not need a Coupon Code to apply.Coupon recipients: please follow the instructions from the College of Graduate Studies, to enter your application coupon code.

 UBC Okanagan is committed to meeting the challenge issued to Canadians by the Truth and Reconciliation Commission of Canada to engage in an ongoing process of reconciliation.
 To reduce barriers and support the recruitment of Indigenous graduate students, effective April 1, 2022, the College of Graduate Studies introduced application fee waivers for Indigenous applicants.